ssardina-agts/agtcity-sarl-mw/README.md

 </dependency>
 ```

-Alternatively, if you have the JAR file already of the MW, you can manually install it in your local Maven repo by running:
+Alternatively, if you have the JAR file already of the MW, you can manually install it in your local Maven via `mvn install:install-file`; for example:

 ```shell